YusufAbdelaziz/HCI-Project/README.md

  - We used a survey as a method to carry out user research.
 Unfortunately, other user research methods (Focus Groups, Interviews, Usability Studies, etc.) are not possible to use in this project.
  - Survey can be accessed from [here](https://docs.google.com/forms/d/e/1FAIpQLSdjt6DF0jb_zhggrCfy0Tm85hX3a_Japw-sa1wRbaF4-EEelA/viewform?usp=sf_link).

- ##Question
+ #Question

- *1-QUALITATIVE:*
+ 1-QUALITATIVE :

   1.DO you have any family member who visit the doctor frequency or have chronic diseases?

   2.How do you usually book the appointment?

   3.when would you prefer for going online consultation?

   4.Have you ever booked healthcare products online?

   5.Were you satisfied with the doctor you were allocated with?

   6. How likely are you to recommend us to your friends and family?

   7.Have you ever booked lab tests from home?

   8.Would you rather order the medicines/healthcare products you got from your doctor automatically right after the consultation?

   9.Would you find online chat assistant useful?

   10.Would you prefer an app that contains a feature of booking lab test online?

   11.Would you prefer purchasing medical/healthcare products described by the doctor automatically using an app or buying products yourself from offline pharmacies/stores?
 Why?

   12.If you're going to use a medical app for booking consultation, purchasing medicine/healthcare products, or booking tests from labs, what would you like to see to make your own experience smooth?
-*2-Quantitative:*
+ 2-Quantitative:
   1.What do you rate for your use of other clinic applications?

   2. What do your rate from 1 :10 for online medical consultation?

   3. On a scale of 1 to 10, How do you think clinic applications save time?